-The rules governing the composition of the Board of Directors, appointment and replacement of its members and holding of Company's shares are set out in Section 8 of the Corporate Governance Report for 2018.
+The rules governing the composition of the Board of Directors, appointment and replacement of its members and holding of Company's shares are set out in Section 8 of the Corporate Governance Report for 2019.

-The powers of the Board of Directors and its audit and remuneration committees, are also set out in the Corporate Governance Report in section 9.
+The powers of the Board of Directors and its Audit and Remuneration Committees are also set out in the Corporate Governance Report in section 9.

-The Company, through the internal audit controls, under the supervision of Audit Committee, implemented effective procedures for the composition and preparation of financial statements and periodic information. as provided by the Laws and Regulations of listed companies.
+The Company, through internal controls, under the supervision of the Audit Committee, implemented effective procedures for the composition and preparation of financial statements and periodic information, as provided by the Laws and Regulations of listed companies.
 In addition to the above, the main features of these procedures, are as follows:

-- The financial statements of the Group's companies and the Consolidated Financial

-Statements are prepared with the responsibility of Chief Financial Officer and endorsed by the Audit Committee.

-- The periodic announcements of the Company and the detailed explanatory notes are prepared by the Chief Financial Officer and endorsed by the Audit Committee. - The financial statements and the periodic announcements are approved by the Board of Directors prior to their publication.
+- The financial statements of the Group companies and the consolidated financial statements are prepared with the responsibility of the Chief Financial Officer and endorsed by the Audit Committee. - · The periodic announcements of the Company and the detailed explanatory notes are prepared by the Chief Financial Officer and endorsed by the Audit Committee. - · The financial statements and the periodic announcements are approved by the Board of Directors prior to their publication.